-Security Recommendation HY-SR-6: All device drivers installed as part of a hypervisor platform should be configured to run as lower-privileged level process or user mode, rather than the privilege level of the hypervisor or kernel mode.
+Security Recommendation HY-SR-6B (Para-virtualization): In situations where para-virtualized device drivers are used in VMs, mediation of access to physical devices should be enabled by running back-end device drivers (which control the physical device attached to the hypervisor host) in a dedicated VM rather than in the hypervisor.
+This facilitates running the back-end device driver code at a privilege level lower than that of the hypervisor.
+Additionally, the hypervisor platform should include hardware support in the form of I/O Memory Management Unit (IOMMU) for validating and translating access from the driver domain's underlying hardware device to host memory.
+The specific IOMMU feature that is mandatory is DMA remapping where the DMA call from a device to guest physical address (GPA) must be translated to host physical address (HPA) and then checked whether the HPA address falls within the protection domain assigned to that device.
+Combining these mechanisms enables reducing the size of TCB as well as reducing the impact of faulty device or device driver behavior (restricted to device-driver VM as opposed to the hypervisor). -drivers installed as part of a hypervisor platform should be configured to run as lower privileged level process or user mode, rather than the privilege level of the hypervisor or kernel mode.
 If device drivers are run in the same privilege level as the hypervisor (e.g., kernel mode/kernel space), they should be implemented, designed, and tested using formal verification to guarantee that the drivers cannot compromise the security of hypervisor execution.
 This recommendation applies to any code running at the same privilege level as the hypervisor in the kernel (e.g., VMM).
+Security Recommendation HY-SR-6C (Passthrough or self-virtualizing hardware devices): For